 If you’ve never used one, getting started can be intimidating, what with the complexities of maintenance and decisions to be made about nibs, inks, and filling options.
 Or, you just might not be interested in fountain pens as a matter of personal preference.

 What will you be missing?
-Well, there are three primary reasons that people use fountain pens: fluidity of the writing experience, ability to vary line width and diversity of ink choices.
+Well, there are three primary reasons that people use fountain pens: the fluidity of the writing experience, the ability to vary line width and diversity of ink choices.

 Unfortunately, you will have to give up access to a broad range of colors if you decide to write with something other than a fountain pen.
 While many gels offer some exciting and, in a few cases, even aromatic color options, none can match fountain pen ink for diversity and richness of color saturation.